pg-format/pgraphs/README.md

 101 -- 102 since:2015
 ~~~

+### GraphML

-When exported to GraphML, labels are ignored as well and all values are converted to strings
+When exported [to GraphML](examples/example.xml), labels are ignored as well
-(support of data types has not been implemented yet):
+and all values are converted to strings (support of data types has not been
+implemented yet):

 ~~~xml
 <?xml version="1.0" encoding="UTF-8"?>